jaideepm0/TDS-RAG/README.md

 ### NOTE:
-**Every LLM request has been sent with my personal OpenAI key.
+**Every LLM request has been sent with my personal OPENAI_API_KEY key.
 I haven't used the keys provided by the TDS team.
-Not to waste their credits when I can just pay few dollars for my own**
+Not to waste their credits as I already have a KEY**

 ### Building commands